 At Masbia, we serve people who find themselves without food every day.
 For this upcoming holiday, we are preparing extra large emergency food packages for families to be able to celebrate the holiday with food.
 Masbia of Boro Park will be open for holiday meals as well.

 We need more fish, more meat, more challah, eggs, potatoes, and pasta to fill those packages and cook for the Shabbos and Yom Tov meals.
-This year, Shavuos lasts for 3 days.
-It starts with Shabbos followed by the holiday.
-This amounts to a total of 6 special meals that we hope to serve for Shavuos.
-For $54, you can sponsor a package for a family of four.
-Click here and choose from the second row to sponsor packages.
-For $45, you can sponsor a holiday meal for one person, $270 sponsors all 6 meals for one person, $1,800 for all the people (40 people) for an entire meal, or the entire Shavuos for $10,800 for all 6 meals.
-Click here to donate holiday meals.
+This year, Shavuos lasts for 2 days.
+This amounts to a total of 6 special meals (4 Meat and 2 Dairy) that we hope to serve for Shavuos.

 Bring joy to so many needy men, women, and children.
 Donate to Masbia to fulfill the real mitzvah of Matanot La'Evyonim and Mishloach Manot.